Skip to content

 • Conduct awareness and facilitation which include the programs and activities to revitalize “the revival” of local community capacity and to build common heritage, identity, and social visions for community development.
 The target of awareness activities is to establish a more positive external image of local stakeholders that is necessary to attract local, national, and international supports.

-• Facilitate income generation of local communities that include sustainable program design, value chain and projects to support the development of social business on climate label services and premium organic
+• Facilitate income generation of local communities that include sustainable program design, value chain and projects to support the development of social business with climate label of premium organic products.

 logo_yagasu_icon